Creature Feature (Chill): Publication history

 Creature Feature was written by Mark Acres with Troy Denning and Stephen D. Sullivan, and was published by Pacesetter in 1986 as a 96-page book.

 Contents

-Creature Feature provides rules for players to create characters based on classic monsters (vampires, mummies, ghosts and werewolves).
+Creature Feature provides rules for players to create characters based on classic monsters such as vampires, mummies, ghosts and werewolves.
 The book presents new combat rules and skills for these characters, and includes character sheets for any kind of player character monsters.

 In the 2014 book Designers & Dragons: The '80s, author Shannon Appelcline commented that one "late product from [Pacesetter] was Creature Feature (1986), a supplement for Chill that let players take on the role of monsters.
 It predated Stellar Games' Nightlife (1990) and White Wolf's Vampire: The Masquerade (1991) by years, and may well have been the first release in the urban-monster genre of RPGs — though the general concept of monsters as PCs dated back to at least Metagaming's Monsters!
 Monsters!
 (1976)."